Best Leg Workouts At The Gym

 3. Point your knees toward the ceiling and plant your feet on the ground.
 Grab the bar with an overhand grip slightly outside of your hips.
 This is the starting position.

-4. Drive through your heels and squeeze your glutes push your hips and the barbell toward the ceiling.
+4. Drive through your heels and squeeze your glutes to push your hips and the barbell toward the ceiling.
 Keep going until your knees, hips, and back are all in a straight line.

 5. Squeeze your glutes at the top of the movement and pause for a second.